Australian tourism facts

 There was a total of 2.9 million international visitors to Victoria in the 2017 calendar year.
-The total spend in Victoria was $7.7 billion which accounted for 18.6% of all dollars spent in Australia for the years.
-International tourists spent a total of 66.2 million nights in Victoria, which made up 25% of all nights spent in Australia.
+The total spend in Victoria was $7.7 billion which accounted for 18.6% of all dollars spent in Australia for the year.
+International tourists spent a total of 66.2 million nights in Victoria, which made up 25% of all nights spent in Australia .

-The summer months of December, January and February attracted the most amount of visitors to the country with a total of 2,511,300 international visitors in 2017.
+The summer months of December, January, and February attracted the most visitors to the country with a combined total of 2,511,300 international visitors in 2017.
 The warmer weather combined with popular seasonal sporting events are major factors in high international arrivals during the summer.
-Autumn was the quietest season for international visitors, with only 2,051,600 people coming into the country in March, April and May.
+Autumn was the quietest season for international visitors to Australia, with only 2,051,600 people coming into the country in March, April, and May.
 Each month experienced growth on the monthly arrivals from 2016 except for February which saw a decrease of 1.4% in arrivals.

 International arrivals by month